 - 362 total yards and three touchdowns against UIL China Spring

-- 445 total yards and four touchdowns in the 28-21 win at Stafford
+- 445 total yards and four touchdowns in the 28-21 win at UIL Stafford

 - 384 total yards and four touchdowns in the 42-27 victory at Tomball Concordia Lutheran to launch the district race

-At season’s end, Matocha had incited a raucous Eagle resurgence, a revival tour that posted the first St. Thomas playoff victory since 2015 in reaching the TAPPS 6A regional finals.
+At season’s end, Matocha had incited a raucous Eagle resurgence, a revival tour that posted the first St. Thomas playoff victory since 2015.
 All while rocking a robust 42 points per game.
 The final high school salute was recognition by the Touchdown Club of Houston as the private school co-Offensive Player of the Year.

 And now for Matocha is the move to Miami.
 Peyton the realist understands the next path to stardom, let alone starting, can be circuitous, and college prep pedigree does not necessarily correlate with campus gridworld success.
 But he advances undaunted while still humble and hungry, confident in applying his full fixed focus on the future, the next stage in continuing his career however that opportunity best presents itself.